COVID-19

 This search engine will help you find vaccinations throughout Kitsap County and Washington state.

-Looking for a 3rd dose of vaccine?
+Looking for a 3rd or fourth dose of vaccine?
 The Centers for Disease Control recommends one for people 12 and older, and it’s especially important for seniors, people with certain underlying health conditions, and people who work in high risk positions (more details here https://www.cdc.gov/coronavirus/2019-ncov/vaccines/booster-shot.html)

 What can you do to help?
 Reach out to friends, relatives, and neighbors having trouble finding a vaccine.
 Many local appointments are available (and volunteers can help find them at the City’s appointment assistance line (360) 394-9795).
 Free rides to vaccinations are being offered by Kitsap Transit.
 Call (360) 479-7272 for more information.
 Finally, sign up for public safety notifications through the City’s NIXLE system.
 Test POULSBO to 888777 and stay up to date on important local health (and other) information.